GLOBAL MARKETS-Global stocks turn negative as virus death toll mounts

-World stocks turned negative on Wednesday as the coronavirus death toll mounted and the eurozone finance minister failed to agree on a rescue package to help economies recover from the impact of the outbreak.
-COVID-19 hospitalizations seemed to be leveling off in New York state, but deaths across the United States jumped by a record of more than 1,800.
+World stocks turned negative on Wednesday as the coronavirus death toll mounted and euro zone finance ministers failed to agree a rescue package to help economies recover from the impact of the outbreak.
+COVID-19 hospitalisations seemed to be levelling off in New York state, but deaths across the United States jumped by a record of more than 1,800.

-Eurozone finance ministers failed to agree in all-night talks on more support for their coronavirus-hit economies.
-Eurogroup chairman Mario Centeno said on Wednesday morning he was suspending the discussions until Thursday.
 Italian government bond yields rose in response.
-The 10-year Italian yield rose 20 basis points to 1.799% in early European trading, reaching its highest since March 19.
-Two-year bonds yields were up 22 bps on the day at 0.79%, the highest in three weeks.
+Italy's 10-year bond yield rose as much as 20 basis points in early trade, hitting its highest since March 19 at 1.748%, before slipping back to a 14 bps gain.
+The gap between benchmark 10-year German and Italian bond yields, a gauge of the risks investors attach to lending to Italy, rose to more than 200 basis points, at one point hitting its widest since March 20.

-Investor sentiment was helped by a bounce in oil prices, with Brent crude adding 0.8% to $32.08 per barrel after falling 3.6% on Tuesday.
+Oil prices stabilized ahead of a meeting on Thursday between OPEC members and allied producers that traders hope could lead to output cuts to shore up prices.
+Brent crude added 0.3% to $31.96 per barrel after falling 3.6% on Tuesday.
 U.S. West Texas Intermediate (WTI) crude rose 3.8% to $24.45 a barrel.
-They were lifted on hopes that a meeting between OPEC members and allied producers on Thursday would trigger output cuts to shore up prices.
 After U.S. stock markets closed on Wednesday, President Donald Trump said the United States may be getting to the top of the coronavirus curve.

 The Trump administration asked Congress for an additional $250 billion in emergency economic aid for small U.S. businesses reeling from the pandemic.
 "While the virus' 'curve is flattening', the economic effects of the corona crisis will linger for years in our view," Commonwealth Bank of Australia economist Joseph Capurso said in a note.

-The Aussie dollar fell 0.5% to $0.6137 after ratings agency S&P downgraded the outlook on its sovereign AAA rating from stable to negative and warned the cost of combating the virus would weigh on the country's finances.
-Gold prices were stuck at $1,648, after touching a three-and-a-half-week high on Tuesday at $1,671.
+The Aussie dollar fell 0.2% to $0.6152 after ratings agency S&P downgraded the outlook on its sovereign AAA rating from stable to negative and warned the cost of combating the virus would weigh on the country's finances.
+Gold prices were at $1,649, after touching a three-and-a-half-week high on Tuesday at $1,671.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)